ziogas/pomodoro-must/README.md

 Feel free to mess around the codebase or change _locales/en/messages.json file to add your motivational phrases.
 After that install extension with "Option 2".

+If you want to change the pomodoro website from tomato.es to something else just modify the source:

+* manifest.json - permissions and content_scripts section.
+* src/inject/inject.js - performed dom queries to check the timer state.

+Then load unpacked extension from "Option 2".

 ## Contributing

 1. Fork it!